-I am an economist at the Bank for International Settlements in the Monetary and Economic Department.
-I obtained my Ph.D. in economics at University of Zurich in 2019 and my M.Sc. in economics and finance from the Barcelona GSE.
+I am an economist at the Bank for International Settlements in the Monetary and Economic Department and recevied my Ph.D. in economics from the University of Zurich (C.V. here).

 Credit-Supply Shocks and Firm Productivity in Italy (2018), with M. Raissi and A. Weber, Journal of International Money and Finance, Vol 87, p.
 155-171 (direct link)